Museo Carmen Funes: Overview

-The museum was established in 1984 with municipal funding, and has become a significant tourist attraction in the province of Neuquén Province.
+The museum was established in 1984 with municipal funding and has become a significant tourist attraction in the province of Neuquén Province.
 The museum is located at 55 Córdoba Avenue, Plaza Huincul, Neuquén Province (postal code 8318), east of the intersection of National Route 22 and Provincial Route 17.

+In 2024, the museum and its attractions featured in a documentary about dinosaurs of Patagonia produced by French and Japanese filmmakers.